Phylliida/ResoniteUnityExporter/README.md

 This mod allows Resonite to communicate directly with Unity.

-When you press "Export to Resonite" your avatar will pop up in the world you are in.
+When you press "Export to Resonite" your avatar/world will pop up in the world you are in.

 See [Installing Resonite Unity Exporter Mod](#Installing Resonite Unity Exporter Mod)